dragonflyoss/d7y.io/docs/advanced-guides/rate-limit.md

 ### Outbound Bandwidth

-Used for node P2P to share piece bandwidth.
+Used for P2P sharing of piece bandwidth.
 If the peak bandwidth is greater than the default outbound bandwidth, you can set `rateLimit` higher to increase the upload speed.
 It is recommended that the configuration be the same as the inbound bandwidth of the machine.